mpi-sws-rse/thingflow-python/examples/event_library_comparison/README.rst

 In the ThingFlow version, state is maintained by each individual component, and we can rely on the scheduler to deal with calling our task periodically.
-Boundary events (errors and termination) are handled through a combination of the scheduler and the individual AntEvent filters.
+Boundary events (errors and termination) are handled through a combination of the scheduler and the individual ThingFlow filters.
 Assuming we already have a transducer class and an adapter to the queue, the entire code for this scenario is::